bkauf/next-store/README.md

-CLUSTER_NAME=demo-cluster # A name for your cluster SA_NAME=$CLUSTER_NAME-sa # A name for your service account REGION=us-central1 # Google cloud region to host your infrastucture AR_NAME=demo-registry # name for your artifact registry repo
+CLUSTER_NAME=demo-cluster # A name for your cluster SA_NAME=$CLUSTER_NAME-sa # A name for your service account REGION=us-central1 # Google cloud region to host your infrastucture
 ```
 Create a service account for the GKE cluster. and add the necessary roles.